awesome-academy/php_oauth_demo_oauth_server/README.md

 # PHP OAuth Demo: Laravel Passport
-This is a demonstation on using Laravel Sanctum to create an API.
-In this project, we'll be able to issue API tokens, revoke those tokens and using those tokens to retrive user's data.
+This is a demonstation on using Laravel Passport to create an OAuth server.
+In this project, we'll be able to create clients, issue access tokens, and using those tokens to retrive user's data.

 # Requirement
 * Git